Variational Learning for Unsupervised Knowledge Grounded Dialogs: Experiments

-One of the issues in such an unsupervised learning is that generator may fail to use the retrieved knowledge.
-Instead the parameters might have been trained to internally model the external knowledge sources themselves, a phenomenon we call 'memorization'.
-In order to study memorization in the models, we compared the results on response generation of the pipeline, RAG and VRAG models in the absence of the correct document -- if the correct document is missing, the models should perform very poorly.
-A good performance even without obtaining correct document, would indicate lesser reliance on external knowledge and hence a higher tendency for 'memorization'.
+{\bf Study of Memorization:} One of the issues in such an unsupervised learning is that generator may fail to use the retrieved knowledge.
+Instead the parameters might have been trained to internally model the external knowledge sources themselves, refered to as `memorization'.
+In order to study memorization in the models, we compared the results on response generation of all models in the absence of the correct document -- if the correct document is missing, the models should perform very poorly.
+A good performance even without obtaining correct document, would indicate lesser reliance on external knowledge and hence a higher tendency for `memorization'.
 We, thus rebuild the document index without including any of the documents from the test set and then re-evaluate the performance of our models.
 Table \ref{tab:memorization}, shows the drop in BLEU scores for each of the models after removing the correct document on OR-QuAC dataset.
-However the percentage drop is highest in the VRAG model.
-This indicates a higher usage of knowledge instance and hence lesser memorization.
+As can be seen, the percentage drop is highest in the VRAG model indicating a higher usage of knowledge instance and thus, possibly lesser memorization.